Foster, Filipowski lead way as No. 9 Duke beats No. 18 Michigan State 74-65

 BIG PICTURE

-Michigan State: Let the panic begin in East Lansing with coach Tom Izzo's Spartans below .500 after beginning the season ranked fourth in the AP Top 25.
+Michigan State: Let the panic begin in East Lansing with the Spartans below .500 after opening the season ranked fourth in the AP Top 25.
 Actually, they showed some resolve in the second half.
 But the 3-point shooting remains an issue.

 Duke: The Blue Devils got the win they needed after the loss at Cameron Indoor Stadium.